bhavi289/letor_to_pandas_converter/README.md

 Get the data & descriptions here: https://www.microsoft.com/en-us/research/project/mslr/

-Letor_Converter takes the original .txt files as input, removes string patterns from the values to convert them to fully numeric values embedded a neat pandas dataframe and renames columns accordingly.
+Letor_Converter takes the original .txt files as input, removes string patterns from the values to convert them to fully numeric values embedded in a neat pandas dataframe and renames columns accordingly.

 ## Usage